daan3011/php-dzip/README.md

 php dzip-cli build:app
 ```

-Then it wil prompt you for a version number, current version is 0.1.0 after this the standalone version will be built
+Then it wil prompt you for a version number, current version is 0.1.0 after this the standalone version will be built. the latest prebuilt version can also be found in the builds folder

 ## Usage

+### Standalone version

+The standalone version of dzip-cli can be found inside the builds folder, the current version is 0.1.0

+### Non standalone version

+The non standalone version of the app is what you get after cloning the repository and installing all of the projects depenendencies

+### differences

+The standalone version is a .PHAR archive and doesn't provide the option to create custom commands and possibly extend the tool to fit your needs.
+On Linux and MacOSX this file can be run by navigating into the builds folder (or where ever the standalone version is located on the system) and just calling dzip-cli

+### command usage

 To compress a file run